 - Clients with remaining cash value life insurance that’s unneeded

-- Client who already have LTCI, or have a need for it
+- Clients who already have LTCI, or have a need for it

 - Those that have an existing non-qualified deferred annuity that doesn’t allows for partial exchanges to LTCI